-There are parking spots dedicated to surgical patients in the parking lot located right off Jefferson Street.
-Patients must stop at the Information Desk in the front lobby where they will be escorted to the surgery waiting room prior to the procedure.
+Arrive an hour and a half before your scheduled procedure.
+You’ll find parking spots for surgical patients in the lot off Jefferson Street.
+Then, stop at the Information Desk in the front lobby.
+Once you’re checked in and registered, you’ll be escorted to the surgery waiting room.

-Patients meet an anesthesia provider immediately before surgery to answer the patient’s questions.
-They also evaluate the patient’s general health including medical history, laboratory test results, allergies and current medications to determine the type of anesthesia best suited for the patient.
+Right before surgery, you’ll meet with an anesthesia provider who will answer your questions.
+We’ll review your medical history, laboratory test results, allergies, current medications and general health to help determine the type of anesthesia that’s the best fit for you.

-The anesthesia provider is responsible for the patient’s comfort and well being before, during and immediately after a surgical procedure.
-In the operating room, the anesthesia provider manages vital functions including heart rate and rhythm, blood pressure, body temperature and breathing.
+Your anesthesia provider cares for you before, during and immediately after your surgical procedure.
+While you’re in the operating room, your provider monitors and manages your vital functions, including heart rate and rhythm, blood pressure, body temperature and breathing.